iamslash/TIL/kotlin/README.md

 field
 it

-// Operators and special simbols
+// Operators and special symbols
 +, -, *, /, %
 =
 +=, -=, *=, /=, %=